saidattax/Indiehackers-Easy-Submit/README.md

 # Indiehackers Easy Submit

-This chrome extension allows you to submit a post or comment by hitting Control + Enter.
+This chrome extension allows you to submit a comment/reply by hitting Control + Enter.

+Note: Does not work for submitting posts.

 ## Installation